FuriouZz/blog/content/posts/2024-01-02/index.md

 ## Create files and directories

-In this article, we will call our blog `my-awesome-blog`.
+In this article, we will call our blog `my-awesome-blog` :sparkles:.
 Feel free to name it as you want.

 In our targeted file structure, we want to focus on creating content and getting less configurations and scripts as possible.